 Mr. Hickes: Thank you, Mr. Speaker.
 Mr. Speaker, your committee has been reviewing Bill 31 and would like to report progress.
-Mr. Speaker, I ask that the committee be agreed to.
+Mr. Speaker, I ask that the report of the committee be agreed to.
 Thank you.

 Speaker: There is a motion on the floor.
 Is there a seconder?
 Mr. Quqqiaq.